Kim Kardashian & Kanye West Casually Dropped Half A Million Dollars On A Weekend Getaway

 Never ones to veer away from extravagance (what with vampire facials, big ol' diamonds, and a lot of Balmain), Kim Kardashian and Kanye West weren't pinching pennies when they jetted off to the Bahamas last weekend.

 E!
-News reports that the Wests spent four days at the Baker's Bay Golf and Ocean Club near Great Guana Cay — a celebrity favourite — and the total tab rung in at about $440,000 (£340,294).
+News reports that the Wests spent four days at the Baker's Bay Golf and Ocean Club near Great Guana Cay — a celebrity favorite — and the total tab rung in at about $440,000.

 Advertisement